 In an effort to continue the enhanced interpretation and preservation of the "Last Land Battle" of the American Civil War, the THC hosts Park Day at Palmito Ranch Battlefield National Historic Landmark.
 Park Day is an annual event sponsored by the Civil War Trust and History (formerly the History Channel), which seeks volunteers to clean and repair the grounds of Civil War battlefields.
 At each site, volunteers receive a free T-shirt and patches (while supplies last) and have the opportunity to hear historians interpret the battle.

 Park Day 2015 was a great success thanks to the hard work of many volunteers, including the NPS, and this year's co-hosts the Cameron County Historical Commission and the U.S. Fish and Wildlife Service.
-Park Day 2015 will take place on April 11, 2015.
-Check back to this webpage for more information in the following months, or contact the THC military sites program coordinator directly for details and to register for this year's Park Day, Saturday, April 2.
+Park Day 2015 will take place on Saturday, April 11, 2015 from 10am-noon Contact the THC military sites program coordinator directly for details and to register for this year's Park Day, Saturday, April 2.

 Exploring the Boundaries of Palmito Ranch Battlefield National Historic Landmark Radio Broadcast Repeater Project

 Standing on historic ground and hearing the stories of those who came before us puts people in a perfect frame of mind to consider their cultural heritage and the importance of preserving it for future generations.
 To that end, the THC and its supporters established a Radio Broadcast Repeater System in 2011 that makes available locally on 1610 AM, the history of the battlefield to tourists driving the length of the national historic landmark on State Hwy 4 (Boca Chica Rd).

 The Cameron County Historical Commission (CHC) has taken the lead in organizing the sesquicentennial commemoration of the Last Land Battle of the Civil War.
 The Cameron Sesquicentennial Committee over the past four years has embraced partners in preservation, to create regional programming for heritage tourists through symposiums, outreach, research, and its planned week-long series of events during the upcoming sesquicentennial observance in May 2015.
 Please have a look at the Cameron CHC's dedicated website to the 150th Commemoration.
 You can also contact the Cameron CHC's Civil War Sesquicentennial Committee directly for more details on their planning process.